gruepr/gruepr/README.md

      DM Sans (C) 2014-2017 Indian Type Foundry (info@indiantypefoundry.com); and Paytone One (C) 2011 The Paytone Project Authors (https://github.com/googlefonts/paytoneFont).
      All fonts are licensed according to the SIL OPEN FONT LICENSE Version 1.1;

+     Free code signing on Windows provided by SignPath.io, certificate by SignPath Foundation.